camelot-dev/camelot/README.md

 ## Support the development

-You can support our work on CAMELOT with a one-time or monthly donation [on OpenCollective](https://opencollective.com/camelot).
+You can support our work on Camelot with a one-time or monthly donation [on OpenCollective](https://opencollective.com/camelot).
 Organizations who use camelot can also sponsor the project for an acknowledgement on [our documentation site](https://camelot-py.readthedocs.io/en/master/) and this README.

 Special thanks to all the users, organizations and contributors that support Camelot!